 WHEN WAS IT?

 It was when I was studying at the London College of Fashion.
-I designed my first Men's Wear collection - shirts, trousers and leather jackets.
-5 He didn't need to buy any clothes that year!
+I designed my first men's wear collection - shirts, pants, and leather jackets.
+6 He didn't need to buy any clothes that year!

 Glossary